Kyle Sinckler: England senior team

 His form for Harlequins across the 2012–13 and 2013–14 seasons landed Sinckler a place in the England national side for the uncapped annual fixture against the Barbarians.
 He was named in the starting line-up for the "England XV", in a 39–29 defeat.
 After his performance against the Barbarians, Sinckler was picked over Will Collier to go on tour with the rest of the England squad.

 Sinckler was called up to the senior England squad again by new head coach Eddie Jones, on 8 May 2016, for a three-day training squad.
 He made his debut for the Senior team on 12 November 2016, coming on for Dan Cole during the remaining 10 minutes against South Africa.
 Sinckler was a member of the side that retained their title during the 2017 Six Nations Championship, missing out on a grand slam with defeat in the last game of the tournament away to Ireland.

 During the 2019 Six Nations Championship, Sinckler was referred to by Wales head coach Warren Gatland as an "emotional timebomb", because of some incidents that had occurred during his stint in the 2017 tour to New Zealand with the British & Irish Lions.
 In the match against Wales that followed, Sinckler gave away several penalties that proved critical to the match result, and was taken off in the 57th minute.

 Despite his drop in form, Sinckler was later selected in England's squad for the 2019 Rugby World Cup.
 He was named in the starting line-up in all but one match, and scored his maiden test try in their quarter-final victory over Australia.
 The team's excellent form during their campaign saw them qualify for the final against South Africa; in the third minute, Sinckler made accidental contact with teammate Maro Itoje's elbow while attempting to tackle Makazole Mapimpi and was knocked out.
 After being helped on the field by the medical staff, he was helped off and ruled out for the rest of the match, in which they were defeated 32–12.

 Sinckler was a member of the team that won the 2020 Six Nations Championship and later that year started for the side that defeated France in the final of the Autumn Nations Cup.
 He scored his second try at international level against Italy during the 2022 Six Nations and the next round against Wales saw him make his fiftieth appearance for England.

-International tries

 British & Irish Lions

-On 19 April 2017 Sinckler was included in the list of players selected for the British & Irish Lions tour to New Zealand in June and July.
+On 19 April 2017, Sinckler was included in the list of players selected for the British & Irish Lions tour to New Zealand in June and July.

-On 6 May 2021 Sinckler was left out of the squad to tour South Africa.
+On 6 May 2021, Sinckler was left out of the squad to tour South Africa.
 On 6 June 2021, Sinckler was called up to the British & Irish Lions as a replacement for Andrew Porter due to injuries.